evoluteur/evolutility-server-node/README.md

 todo?complete=0&duedate=lt.2018-12-24
 ```

-Based on field types, a sub-set of the operators below are supported by the API.
+For each field a sub-set of the operators below will be supported by the API (depending field types).

 | Operator     | Meaning                 | Example                      |
 |--------------|-------------------------|------------------------------|